 That’s the difference between a direct loan and a dealer loan.
 That being said, there are some fundamentals to keep track of when considering a direct loan vs. a dealer loan.

-Going for a direct loan ensures you are not going to be at the dealership’s mercy.
-You can go to a bank or credit union that distributes auto loans and if they know you so much the better.
+Going for a direct loan ensures you can apply on your terms.
+You can go to a bank or credit union that distributes auto loans and if you have a good history with the bank it may work to your advantage.

 Obtaining a loan through a dealer is bent on two fundamental reasons.
 Either your credit is too low to qualify you for a direct loan, or the dealership you’re looking at is offering a deal for financing.